Hillmorton: Notable people

-Hillmorton is the ancestral home of a U.S. president, James Garfield, his ancestor, Edward Garfield (1583-1672), having emigrated to America from this village in around 1630.
+Hillmorton is the ancestral home of a U.S. president, James Garfield, his ancestor, Edward Garfield (1583-1672), having emigrated to America in around 1630.

+Mary Bradbury (Nee, Perkins) (1615 - 1700) was born in Hillmorton.
+She emigrated to colonial America, married Captain Thomas Bradbury and lived in Salisbury, Massachusetts where she was accused and convicted of witchcraft in 1692.
+She escaped punishment.

 The botanist James Petiver (c.
 1665–1718) was born in Hillmorton.

 During the Second World War, Hillmorton was home to a notorious character, Unity Mitford; socialite and close friend of Adolf Hitler, following her return to Britain following a suicide attempt.
 She stayed with a local vicar and his family under close supervision.
 According to local legend, her presence in the area was a reason why Rugby was not bombed substantially by the Germans during the war.

 The TV antiques expert David Barby had a business in Hillmorton and lived locally.